tilman151/tilman151.github.io/_drafts/autoencoder_bake_off.md

 The next trial will be a bit shorter, as only four contestants can sample unconditionally from their latent space: VAE, loose and strict beta-VAE, as well as vq-VAE.
 For each of them, we sample 16 latent codes and decode them.
-For the VAE and beta-VAEs we sample from a standard Gaussian.
+For the VAE and beta-VAEs, we sample from a standard Gaussian.
 The latent codes for the vq-VAE will be sampled uniformly from their learned categories.

 | vae  |beta_vae_strict|